bugsnag/bugsnag-js/TESTING.md

 - `BROWSER_STACK_USERNAME` - Your BrowserStack App Automate Username
 - `BROWSER_STACK_ACCESS_KEY` - Your BrowserStack App Automate Access Key

 See https://www.browserstack.com/local-testing/app-automate for details of the required local testing binary.
+In particular, these commands need the `BrowserStackLocal` binary (available [here](https://www.browserstack.com/local-testing/releases) to reside in your home directory.

 1. Check the contents of `Gemfile` to select the version of `maze-runner` to use.
 1. Change into the `test/react-native` directory